MCFpy/mcf/docs/source/getting_started.rst

     ate_array = results_dict.get('ate')
     print("Average Treatment Effect (ATE):\n", ate_array)

-For instance, if you have a treatment levels 0, 1, and 2, you will see an entry of the form [[[0.1, 0.3, 0.5]]].
+For instance, if you have treatment levels 0, 1, and 2, you will see an entry of the form [[[0.1, 0.3, 0.5]]].
 Here, the first entry, 0.1, specifies the treatment contrast between treatment level 1 and treatment level 0.
 The second entry, 0.3, specifies the treatment contrast between treatment level 2 and treatment level 0.
 The third entry specifies the treatment contrast between level 1 and 2.

 These contrasts are aligned the standard errors of the estimated :math:`\textrm{ATE's}`, which you can access and print running: